Organization: Adventist Health Bakersfield

 Adventist Health is more than an award-winning health system.
 We provide whole-person care to our communities and champion the greater good - from the operating room to the boardroom, we are driven by our unique passion to live God's love through health, wholeness and hope.
 From Oregon to Oahu, we have a calling to always do more.
 Now is your chance to apply your passion to our mission.

-We're looking for someone to join our team as a Radiation Therapist (Outpatient) who:
+We're looking for someone to join our team as a Cardiovascular Radiologic Technologist (PD) who:

 You'll be successful with the following qualifications:

-Bachelor's Degree in radiological technology or equivalent (some certifications will require Bachelor's): Preferred
+- Bachelor's Degree or equivalent (some certifications will require Bachelor's): Required

-Cardiopulmonary Resuscitation (CPR) or Basic Life Support (BLS) certification: Preferred
+- Cardiopulmonary Resuscitation (CPR) or Basic Life Support (BLS) certification: Required